superfly/docs/app-guides/custom-domains-with-fly.html.md

 * **Duplicate Certificate limit**: 5 per week
 * **Failed Validation limit**: 5 failures per hostname, per hour

-Note that certficate renewals don’t count against your **Certificates per Registered Domain** limit.
+Note that certificate renewals don’t count against your **Certificates per Registered Domain** limit.

 If you encounter issues when adding or validating a certificate for a custom domain on Fly.io, you can use the following methods to troubleshoot: